mnyzio/cms/README.md

 [![License](https://img.shields.io/badge/License-MIT_License-green)](#license)
 ## Description
-This app works in node.js and uses inquirer npm to take responses from the user based on which the logo will be created.
+This app works in node.js and uses inquirer npm to take responses from the user based on which mySQL queries are performed.
-Additionally app uses tinycolor npm to validate user responses for shape and text colors.

-I build this project to help automate the process of creating SVG logos for users.
+I build this project to help users manage employees, their roles, department, salary and mangers.
-My main focus for this app was to gain more experiance and hands on practice with OOP.
+My main focus for this app was to gain more experience and hands on practice with mySQL.
-In this app my priority was to use objects, classes, methods, attributes and getting better understaning on ideas of encapsulation, abstraction, inheritance and ploymorphism.

 ## Table of Contents
 - [CMS - Content Management System / Employee Management System](#cms---content-management-system--employee-management-system)